 A student or any member of the public may file a complaint about this institution with Bureau for Private Postsecondary Education by calling 888.370.7589 toll-free or by completing a complaint form, which can be obtained on the bureau's Internet Web site, www.bppe.ca.gov.

 Complaints may also be directed to:

 Bureau for Private Postsecondary Education

 P.O.
-Box 980818 West Sacramento, CA 95798 1-800-952-5210
+Box 980818 West Sacramento, CA 95798 (888) 370-7589, press 3

 No Weapons Policy

 ACC is committed to maintaining a safe and secure environment.